tigera-solutions/calicocloud-kaas-workshop-demo/modules/host-protection.md

     # open 30080 port in the security group for public access
     aws ec2 authorize-security-group-ingress --region $AWS_REGION --group-id $SG_ID --protocol tcp --port 30080 --cidr 0.0.0.0/0
     ```

     >It can take a moment for the node port to become accessible.

     If the frontend service port was configured correctly, the `nc` command should show you that the port is open.
+    ```bash
+    #test connection to frontend 30080 port from your local shell, the expected result is 30080 open.
+    nc -zv $PUB_IP 30080
+    ```

-2. Implement a Calico policy to control access to the service of NodePort type.
+2. Implement a Calico policy to control access to the service of NodePort type, which only allow `VM_IP` with port `30080` to frontend service.

     get public IP of Cloud9 instance in the Cloud9 shell
     ```bash